chocolateboy/Hash-Fold/README.md

 [`array_delimiter`](#array_delimiter) and [`hash_delimiter`](#hash_delimiter) options.

 Unblessed arrayrefs and unblessed hashrefs are traversed.
-All other values (e.g. strings, regexps, objects &c.) are treated as terminals and passed through verbatim, although this can be overridden by supplying a suitable [`on_object`](#on_object) callback.
+All other values (e.g. strings, regexps, objects etc.) are treated as terminals and passed through verbatim, although this can be overridden by supplying a suitable [`on_object`](#on_object) callback.